 The effectiveness of implementation is qualified but, where unsuccessful, is not entirely due to implementation efforts of Staff.
 Interestingly, the Board has improved in reflecting Public Comment in its resolutions.
 That is a key element of accountability and transparency.
 ATRT2’s assessment is that fulsome, broader and more frequent public comment can be facilitated through adjustments to time allotted, forward planning regarding the number of consultations, and new tools that facilitate easier participation in the Comment process.

-10. Assessment of ATRT1 Recommendations 18, 19, and 22
+Report Section 10.MULTILINGUALISM: ATRT2 Recommendation #8 (Assessment of ATRT1 Recommendations 18, 19, and 22)

 Findings of ATRT1